uu-his/Methods/README.md

 Further data management and visualisations

 #### Assignment
 * So far there has been ample attention for working in a reproducible way.
-For this assignment you will have to hand in all the files necessary to reproduce one of the visualisations of the lab session of week 7.
+For this assignment you will have to hand in all the files necessary to reproduce one of the visualisations in the previous lab session on structured data.
 * Due: Wed.
 18th, 17.00.

 ### Week 9
 #### Hand in paper
-The paper is a short (3000 words) paper based on a large historical structured dataset (LINKS, to be discussed during tutorials) and unstructured data.
-The paper is to contain an introduction to the hisotircal issue, an introduction of the data, at least three figures or tables (at least one for each type of data), a methodological reflection, and all the files and scripts you used to obtain your results.
+The paper is a short paper (3000 words) based on both unstructured data and a large historical structured dataset (LINKS, to be discussed during the tutorials).
+You will write the paper in groups of two.
+The paper has to contain an introduction to the historical issue, an introduction of the data, at least three figures or tables (at least one for each type of data), a methodological reflection, and all the files and scripts you used to obtain your results.

 The paper will be graded on the following (roughly in descending order of importance):

-* How you use data to answer historical questions
+* How you use data to answer historical questions.
-* The presentation of the results
+* The presentation of the results.
-* Reproducability,
+* Reproducability.
-* Reflection on suitability of data and methodology for the question at hand as well as the comparative strength of both kinds of data for the question.
+* Reflection on suitability of data and methodology for the question at hand as well as the comparative strength of both kinds of data for your question.
 * Use of literature and formulation of the research question.

-Note that while the classic elements of a historical paper are the least important and can be somewhat contrived, they should however be present and should not be nonsensical.
+Note that the classic elements of a historical paper are last in the list.
+The research question and the literature it is based on can be somewhat contrived, but they should be present and should not be nonsensical.

 The paper should be handed in no later than Friday, October 3rd, 17.00.